ankgoel8188/A-DIOL_bicopter/Readme.txt

-# Download all the files and copy them to your Matlab working folder.
-# Run simulation section first
+Adaptive Dynamic Input-Output Linearization-based Control of a Bicopter
-# Run any of the other plot sections
+# Run A_DIOL_runner.m to execute the Simulink model and plot the figures